Nuclear fusion–fission hybrid

 Hybrid nuclear fusion–fission (hybrid nuclear power) is a proposed means of generating power by use of a combination of nuclear fusion and fission processes.

-The basic idea is to use high-energy fast neutrons from a fusion reactor to trigger fission in non-fissile fuels like U-238 or Th-232.
+The basic idea is to use high-energy fast neutrons from a fusion reactor to trigger fission in non-fissile fuels like ^{238}U or ^{232}Th.
 Each neutron can trigger several fission events, multiplying the energy released by each fusion reaction hundreds of times.
 As the fission fuel is not fissile, there is no self-sustaining chain reaction from fission.
 This would not only make fusion designs more economical in power terms, but also be able to burn fuels that were not suitable for use in conventional fission plants, even their nuclear waste.

 In general terms, the hybrid is very similar in concept to the fast breeder reactor, which uses a compact high-energy fission core in place of the hybrid's fusion core.
 Another similar concept is the accelerator-driven subcritical reactor, which uses a particle accelerator to provide the neutrons instead of nuclear reactions.